jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_protect_with_password.rs` - Demonstrates protecting a
   worksheet from editing with a password.

-* `doc_worksheet_serialize.rs` - Demonstrates serializing instances of a
-  Serde derived data structure to a worksheet.

 * `doc_worksheet_serialize_datetime1.rs` - Demonstrates serializing
   instances of a Serde derived data structure, including datetimes, to a